Fats Waller: Personal life

 In 1920, Waller married Edith Hatch, and the couple moved in with Edith's parents as they were unable to afford their own home.
-Edith's parents disapproved of Waller's career as a musician, considering it unfit for a newly-married man.
+Edith's parents disapproved of Waller's career as a musician, considering it unfit for a newly married man.
 They found their own apartment, and Edith gave birth to a son, Thomas Waller Jr., in 1921.
 She was unhappy being married to a working musician, with its financial insecurity and unsociable hours, and felt that she and their son deserved more of Waller's time and attention.
 In 1923 they divorced, with an agreement for Waller to pay $35 per week in child support and alimony.
 Waller persistently failed to pay this, prompting Edith to take him to court several times, and he spent time in jail on Welfare Island.
 His will left her the minimum amount allowed by law, with the stipulation that this should be reduced to nothing in the event that the law change to permit this between the time of writing and his death.

 Waller married Anita Rutherford, whom he knew in childhood and met again while playing at the Lincoln Theatre, in 1926.
 They had a son, Maurice Thomas Waller, born on September 10, 1927.
 In 1928, Waller and Rutherford had their second son, Ronald Waller.

 In 1938, Waller was one of the first African Americans to purchase a home in the Addisleigh Park section of St. Albans, Queens, a New York City community with racially restrictive covenants.
 After his purchase, and litigation in the New York State courts, many prosperous African Americans followed, including many jazz artists, such as Count Basie, Lena Horne, Ella Fitzgerald, and Milt Hinton.

 Death

 Waller's health began to decline in 1939 or 1940, with heavy alcohol drinking, working late hours, and excessive food consumption being contributing factors (he reportedly weighed about 285 lb at the time of his death).
-He contracted influenza while playing a series of events at the Zanzibar Room in Hollywood in October 1943, but disregarded a doctor's recommendation to go to hospital and stop drinking.
+He contracted influenza while playing a series of events at the Zanzibar Room in Hollywood in October 1943, but disregarded a doctor's recommendation to go to the hospital and stop drinking.

 Waller died of pneumonia in the early morning of December 15, 1943, while returning to New York on the Santa Fe Chief, as the train was stopped at Kansas City Union Station.
 His funeral took place at Abyssinian Baptist Church in Harlem, the church his parents had joined after first moving to the city from Virginia.
 More than 4,200 people were estimated to have attended, which prompted Adam Clayton Powell Jr., who delivered the eulogy, to observe that Waller "always played to a packed house".
 Afterwards he was cremated, and his ashes were scattered over Harlem from an airplane piloted by a World War I and Spanish Civil War pilot known as the "Black Ace".